aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/appendix-a-enumeration-extension-methods/_index.md

 title: Appendix A. Enumeration Extension Methods in C#
 articleTitle: Appendix A. Enumeration Extension Methods
 linktitle: Appendix A. Enumeration Extension Methods
-description: "Use built-in extension methods to perform common manipulations on a sequential data when building a report C#."
+description: "Use built-in extension methods to perform common manipulations on a sequential data when building a report using C#."
 type: docs
 weight: 50
 url: /net/appendix-a-enumeration-extension-methods/